ThatXliner/blog/_posts/2020-11-12-why-i-use-gnu-gpl.md

  - Apache License: "Do what you want, just don't get me in legal trouble.
 Also, you can't patent this baby."

  - GNU GPL (or just GPL): "Yo, you propritary companies want to use this boy?
 Come and get it 'cause you're gonna have to ***open source your propritary code***.
-But, I've must give everyone the rights to view (the source code), modify, and distribute... sigh: l"
+But, I've must give everyone the rights to view (the source code), modify, and distribute... sigh: that's a lot of permissions."

- - GNU LGPL (or just LGPL): "Just GNU GPL but propritary people can use this code." (useful for small libraries)
+ - GNU LGPL (or just LGPL): "Just GNU GPL but proprietary people can use this code." (useful for small libraries)

  - GNU AGPL (or just AGPL): Like GNU GPL but all modified copies must release the source code.
 Useful for servers: it **prevents people from milking your code *over a network.***